patrick-llgc/Learning-Deep-Learning/paper_notes/cornernet.md

 _April 2019_

 tl;dr: Detect the top-left and bottom-right corner of the bbox, and learn an encoding for data association (associative embedding).
+It outperforms even multi-stage detectors such as mask rcnn and cascade rcnn.

 #### Overall impression
 The paper is the first anchor-less object detection paper in 2018 and rekindled people's interest in anchor-less object detection framework.
+The corner pooling operation seems to have draw inspiration from the way humans draw bboxes.
+I would argue that the existence of corner pooling itself act as a proof that **bbox is a bad representation for object detection**.

 #### Key ideas
 - Anchor based methods usually used a large number of anchor boxes (RetinaNet uses 100k).
 This leads to huge imbalance in the classification problem.
 Thus we use focal loss.